 Liu, X, Fang, J, Gao, M & Lin, T 2013, 'Nanocrystal TiO2 as scattering layer for dye-sensitized solar cells', Fiber Society Spring 2013 Technical Conference.

-Aramesh, M, Cervenka, J, Rajasekharan, R, Garrett, D, Fang, J, Ostrikov, K & Prawer, S 2012, 'Optical properties of silver nanowires grown electrochemically in nanoporous alumina', 2012 Conference on Optoelectronic and Microelectronic Materials and Devices, Proceedings, COMMAD, Conference on Optoelectronic and Microelectronic Materials and Devices, IEEE, Melbourne, Victoria, Australia, pp. 143-144.View/Download from: UTS OPUS or Publisher's site
+Aramesh, M, Cervenka, J, Rajasekharan, R, Garrett, D, Fang, J, Ostrikov, K & Prawer, S 2012, 'Optical properties of silver nanowires grown electrochemically in nanoporous alumina', 2012 Conference on Optoelectronic and Microelectronic Materials and Devices, Proceedings, COMMAD, Conference on Optoelectronic and Microelectronic Materials and Devices, IEEE, Melbourne, Victoria, Australia, pp. 143-144.View/Download from: Publisher's site

 We report fabrication and optical properties of electrochemically deposited silver nanowires into nanoporous alumina template.
 A finite element method is used to study plasmonic coupling of dipole emitters with the silver nanowires. © 2012 IEEE.